abhitoronto/abhitoronto.github.io/content/home/experience.md

     date_start: '2019-09-01'
     date_end: ''
     description: |2-
         I am working as a researcher at STARS lab under the supervision of Dr. Jonathan Kelly.
-For my current project, I am learning to perceive in-hand object slip using low-cost tactile sensors.
-In course of my research career, I received the Vector Scholarship in Artificial Intelligence (VSAI) and the NSERC Canadian Graduate Scholarship for Masters (CGS-M).
+For my current project, I am working on a learning-based algorithm to perceive in-hand object slip using inexpensive [barometric tactile sensors](https://ieeexplore.ieee.org/document/6877681).
+A [publication](https://arxiv.org/abs/2103.13460) on this topic, submitted to [IROS 2021](https://www.iros2021.org/), is currently under review.
+During the course of my masters, I have received the [NSERC Canadian Graduate Scholarship](https://www.nserc-crsng.gc.ca/students-etudiants/pg-cs/cgsm-bescm_eng.asp) and the [Vector Scholarship in AI](https://vectorinstitute.ai/scholarship/).

   - title: Software Engineer - Autonomous Driving
     company: Nvidia Inc.